fbpx

 Surveillance and Aeroscope

-DJI’s Aeroscope is a remote identification mechanism which provides localised identification.
+DJI’s Aeroscope is a remote identification mechanism that provides localised identification.

 “Authorised receivers of the transmission, who believe the drone’s operator is violating a regulation or engaged in unlawful acts, can thus investigate drone activity and react appropriately.”

-Since its introduction into the international market back in 2017, CRK has sold and deployed over 60 Aeroscope systems across Australia, to customers such as police and law enforcement, government departments and corrective services.
+Since its introduction into the international market in 2017, CRK has sold and deployed over 60 Aeroscope systems across Australia to customers such as police and law enforcement, government departments and corrective services.

-Utilising existing relationships with both surveillance and UAV customers, CRK have been able to use their expertise in these fields to successfully deploy both mobile and stationary Aeroscope solutions into the field.
+Using existing relationships with surveillance and UAV customers, CRK has used its expertise in these fields to deploy mobile and stationary Aeroscope solutions into the field successfully.

 Aeroscope Operation

-Drones in widespread use today already transmit data at significant range.
+Drones in widespread use today already transmit data at a significant range.

 Aeroscope uses the existing, in-built command-and-control link (C2 link) between the remote and the drone, or the video telemetry downlink, to transmit identification information directly to ground receivers.